Experiential Learning through a Walking Tour

 The Underhill Field has a state of the art synthetic turf made from recycled truck and car tires called Sprinturf that takes less water than a standard lawn.
 The drain mat under the field, called DBS (Dynamic Base System), is made from recycled rubber.

 Brochure written and designed by Kendra Wrightson.
 Photos courtesy of Kira Stoll, Rachel Balmy and Nik Crain.
-Updates by Amy Craik.
+Updates made by Amy Craik.

 Copyright © 2017 UC Berkeley Office of Sustainability